Neutrino-Sunset/RazorPartialExpressionTest1/README.md

 # RazorPartialExpressionTest1

-A simple project that demonstrates how it would be useful to be able to parameterize a partial, but there is no bvious way to get it to work.
+A simple project that demonstrates how it would be useful to be able to parameterize a partial, but there is no obvious way to get it to work.